woupiestek/scryptic/log.md

 This is the step I maybe should have done first.
 Here the issues shows already: jump targets are the variables, that cannot always be inlined.

+Add label nodes, connected to the token to jump to.
+Work back to front, maybe insert some weird token type for the gotos?

+Make roots out of those labels as well.

+### labels

+Can use tokens as ids:

+- Start with the very last Stmts, and propagate down tree as potential jump target.
+- Can empty Stmts be told apart from no empty ones, if, so the strategy is to fecth the value downstream.
+- After both are done, the break targets should be easy to find.
+- All the way down is not needed, just to the parent.

 ## 2015-06-15

 ### push based compiler